mark3982/water.rs/README.md

+Using
+==

+You can use this library three ways.
+You can use cargo, build manually, or embed into your own code.
+I recommend using Cargo however if you do not use Cargo then you can build it manually, and lastly embedd in your source.

+If you are new to Cargo, read http://doc.crates.io/guide.html.
+The easiest way to use the latest version of the `water` lib with Cargo is to add the following line in your `Cargo.toml`:

+    [dependencies.water]

+This will cause Cargo to download and setup the water lib which can then be used with `extern crate water`.
+To see an example program check out the section _Asynchronous Send And Synchronous Receive Example_ which you can find further down.

+An example `Cargo.toml` is:

+    [package]
+    name = "hello"
+    version = "0.0.1"
+    authors = ["My Name"]
+    [dependencies.water]

+Your current directory containing `Cargo.toml` should then contain `./src/main.rs` which you can place the example code into and then type `cargo build` to produce the program.
+Also, refer to the Cargo guide!
+Do not forget to check out the sample program a little further down as it shows a basic working example of using the library's most basic features.

+To build manually (without Cargo) you can just clone this repository and build with `rustc --crate-type rlib ./src/lib.rs -o libwater.rlib`.
+Then with that library in your current directory you can build your program with `rustc mymain.rs -L .`.
+If the library is in another directory change `-L <path>` to reflect this.

+_I recommend using Cargo as it makes managing and building dependancies very easy!_

+For more examples check out the `tests` directory in the source tree!
+Each test will demonstrate different parts of the library and how to use it.
+I aim to have everything working and compiling on the master branch.
+If you want bleeding edge you can select the `dev` branch or any other to find less tester but possibly newer features.

+Overview
+==

 _This library is missing support for remote nets!
 However, I will talk about it like it has that support so you understand what to expect from it._